DaffoDyl/DaffoDyl/README.md

 - 👋 Hi, I’m Dylan Armstrong.
-- I’m interested in web development, game development, algorithmic trading, robotics, and game theory.
-Outside of my computer science interests I enjoy tabletop gaming, books by Brandon Sanderson, and musical theater.
+- I’m interested in machine learning, game development, algorithmic trading, and game theory.
+Outside of my computer science interests I enjoy D&D, books by Brandon Sanderson, and musical theater.
 - Currently working on developing a game in Godot.
 - You can reach me most easily at dylan.armstrong299@gmail.com